Pro’s & Con’s of Shopify Fulfillment

 Shopify allows vendors on its platform to buy shipping labels for their products.
 These labels help to reduce the time it takes to package products, save on post office costs, and gain access to reduced shipping rates from delivery specialists like USPS, DHL, and Canada post.
 All vendors have to do is print out the labels and then send them from any post office.

 You Have To Pay Much More For Advanced Features

-Shopify integration was an excellent extension of the platform, but you have to pay for it.
+Shopify integration was an excellent extension of the platform, but Shopify fulfillment pricing can be daunting.
 For instance, the basic Shopify account gives you the ability to manage integrated accounts from a single app, but if you want more than one person managing incoming orders, you’ll have to pay for it.
 Shopify’s basic $29 a month service doesn’t allow you to do this.

 Currently, Shopify’s premium service allows access for up to 15 people at any one time and costs $299 per month.
 Yes, the service gives you all sorts of nice extras, like real-time carrier shipping and the ability to build advanced reports, but it all comes at quite a substantial cost.

 Shopify Doesn’t Have Control Over Third-Party Fulfillment Providers